 - In a separate bowl, mix together the oil, almond milk, apple cider vinegar, and vanilla.

 - Then add the liquid ingredients to the flour mixture and stir just until moistened.
 Be careful not to overmix the batter.
 You don't want large clumps of raw flour, but the batter will be slightly lumpy.
-Now, gently fold in the chocolate chips.
+Now, gently fold in ¾ cup of the chocolate chips.

-- Pour the batter into the prepared muffin pan making sure to distribute it evenly among 12 muffins.
+- Pour the batter into the prepared pan making sure to distribute it evenly among 12 muffins.
 Then top the muffins with the remaining ¼ cup of chocolate chips.
-Now, bake for 19 to 21 minutes at 375°F. Check at 20 minutes.
+Now, bake for 19 to 21 minutes at 375°F. Check at 19 minutes.
 When the muffins are done a toothpick or cake tester will come out clean.
 It's okay to have some melted chocolate on the tester just not raw batter.